Virtual Tour | Tours for Third Grade Classes | Friends and Family Tours | Group Tours for Adults | Self-Guided Tours

 Self-guided Tours

 Enter Building A from the parking lot facing 6th Avenue.
-This building was the Thomas home, Sunkist Villa, and today contains the period rooms, public gathering spaces, as well as offices for the city of Gainesville’s Cultural Affairs department.
-You will find brochures produced by the Associates on a table in the hallway as well as a sign inviting you to dial the number for the Cell Phone Tour.
-You will hear a description as you move from room to room.
+This building was the Thomas home, Sunkist Villa, and today contains the museum period rooms, public gathering spaces, as well as offices for the city of Gainesville’s Cultural Affairs department.
+You will find brochures produced by the Associates on a table in the hallway.